AaronWebster/linspace/README.md

-% linspace, a GNU bc command line based version of the matlab/octave linspace
+# `linspace`, a GNU bc command line based version of the MATLAB/Octave LINSPACE

 `linspace` prints linearly spaced values of numbers to the console: